tfluhr/test-project/docs/chapters/03-online-workflow.md

 5. Most users should choose "Public" repository.
 If you are hosting on GitHub Pages it must be public unless you upgrade to a paid account.

-1. Leave the "Include all branches" option Unchecked! (you do not want all branches, only the `main` branch)
+1. Leave the "Include all branches" option unchecked; you only want the `main` branch

 1. Click on the green button "Create repository from template."
 This will take you to your new repository.